 Lamp Column charging points

-We will not be dedicating parking bays for electric vehicles using the chargers, so we do not need to change any traffic orders.
-We are locating the chargers in lamp columns next to pay and display bays wherever possible, rather than residents’ bays, as this will ensure a better turnover of vehicles and thereby increase access to charging points.
+We have not dedicated parking bays for electric vehicles using the lamp column chargers.
+The chargers are located in lamp columns next to pay and display bays wherever possible, rather than residents’ bays, as this will ensure a better turnover of vehicles and thereby increase access to charging points.
 If we located the chargers in residents’ bays we would not be able to prevent residents’ vehicles (whether electric or not) blocking the charging point by parking for long periods.